-I love the wild, wild west, and Montana is one of those states that makes you feel like the west is still alive and kicking.
-We’ve been to this Big Sky state a number of times, it’s got that little something that makes us want to return again and again.
+I love the old cowboy west, and Montana is one of those states that makes you feel like the west is still alive and kicking.
+We’ve been to this Big Sky state a number of times.
+It’s got that little something that makes us want to return again and again.

 On this past trip, I did western North Dakota and southeastern Montana, spending time finding fun things to do in Billings as we used it for a hub during the second part of the trip.
 Billings is also the perfect location to start or end a Montana Road Trip through amazing southeast Montana.